German election campaign heats up as Merkel's conservatives slide - Up News Info

 The Linke, currently polling on about 6%, calls for the abolition of NATO in its election manifesto.

-Meanwhile, the Greens candidate Baerbock distanced herself from the Linke as a possible partner.
+Bavarian premier Markus Soeder, who has rejected calls to replace Laschet as the conservative candidate, warned that Germany would shift to the left under a SPD-led government.
+He said he hoped the debate will help Laschet turn the tide.

-“The Linke has just pretty ruled itself out, as it was not even willing to support the Bundeswehr in rescuing German nationals and local forces from Afghanistan,” Baerbock told the newspapers of the Funke media group.
+“He (Laschet) can become chanceller and would do a good job of leading Germany,” he told ARD television.

-Laschet cast doubt on the commitment of both the SPD and Greens to support the German military, saying at an event on Saturday that they had blocked measures in the past to protect soldiers.
-(Reporting by Emma Thomasson; Editing by Jan Harvey)
+Laschet cast doubt on the commitment of both the SPD and Greens to support the military, saying at an event on Saturday that they had blocked measures in the past to protect soldiers.
+(Reporting by Emma Thomasson and Alexander Ratz; Editing by Jan Harvey and Andrew Heavens)